ciDSproj/ciDSproj.github.io/_dashboard/dashboard-1.md

 ---

-The data visualizations for Sales, Products and Customer Reports show the most important trends and figures:
+The visualizations for the dashboard and the Sales, Product and Customer reports show important trends and figures, useful for answering some questions:

 - *How was the sales trend over the months?*
 - *What are the most frequently purchased products?*